0xProject/0x-staking-pool-registry/README.md

 5. Add an entry to `staking_pools.json` for each of your pools under the correct Chain ID.
 The outermost keys are Chain IDs, and the correct format for nested entries is "<pool ID>": uuid.
 6. Add an entry to `pool_metadata.json` that complies with the metadata JSON schema in [`schemas.ts`](./schemas.ts)
 7. Run `yarn test` to verify that your entries pass schema validation.
-8. Push your branch to the remote repo and submit a PR for approval.
+8. Push your branch to the remote repo and open a PR.
+9. Add a transaction hash to the PR description verifying your ownership of the operator address.
+This data field should have a hex-encoded message of the following format: `<Pool ID> belongs to <Github username>`.
+[MyEtherWallet](https://www.myetherwallet.com/interface/send-transaction) has an interface to do so.

 A sample submission: